Free to play · No account

 Example: If the digit 4 appears in exactly two cells on rows 1 and 5 sharing columns 3 and 8, remove 4 from all other cells in columns 3 and 8.

-Medium: Expect locked candidates and the occasional naked pair.
+Medium: locked candidates and the occasional naked pair.

-Ultra Hard: Minimal clues with advanced patterns such as X-Wings.
-Mastering pencil marks keeps these beasts manageable.
+Ultra Hard: minimal clues and advanced patterns such as X-Wings.

 Is Ruedoku free to play?